 Bronchitis due to lack of appetite and poor digestion

-Take Vasa leaf powder 2 gram, with equal amount of Sitopaladi Churna, Ginger Juice and one spoon honey.
+Take Vasa leaf powder 2 gram, with an equal amount of Sitopaladi Churna, Ginger Juice, and one spoon honey.

 Chronic Wheezing (whistling sound while breathing)